eirini-chrysovalanto-efthymiou/octave_loops_matrix_boolean_intro/README.md

 ## 📄 Description

-This project is a comprehensive tool for analyzing and processing two-dimensional matrices, implemented in GNU Octave.
+This project is a comprehensive tool for analyzing and processing  matrices, implemented in GNU Octave.
 It offers flexible functionalities that allow:

 - Element-wise computation of mathematical functions (cos, sin) on matrices.
 - Creation of customized transformations based on element characteristics.